Those born in March are blessed with the calm, serene, and majestic Aquamarine as their birthstone.

 Its calming energies reduce stress and quiet the mind, making it a great aid for meditation.

-Whichever March birthstone you choose to wear or carry, you can be assured that your aura will be cleansed, your chakras will be aligned, and you will be safe and protected.
+Whichever March birthstone you choose to wear or carry, it will cleanse your aura, align your chakras, and you will be safe and protected.